deis/workflow/src/index.md

 ## Service and Support

-If you are interested in commercial service and support for Deis Workflow, check out our [services offerings on deis.com](https://deis.com/services).
+If you are interested in commercial service and support for Deis Workflow, check out the various [services offerings on deis.com](https://deis.com/services).

 [arch]: understanding-workflow/architecture.md
 [concepts]: understanding-workflow/concepts.md